-The PSVR 2 - as it could be called - was officially confirmed in February 2021 in a blog post written by the senior vice president of platform planning and managment at Sony Interactive Entertainment, Hideaki Nishino.
+The PSVR 2 - as it could be called - was officially confirmed in early 2021 in a blog post written by the senior vice president of platform planning and managment at Sony Interactive Entertainment, Hideaki Nishino.

 PSVR 2 release date

-However, 2022 does seem a safe bet as he also confirmed that developers are already working on projects for it: "We wanted to provide this early update to our fans, as the development community has started to work on creating new worlds for you to explore in virtual reality," he added.
+2022 does seem a safe bet though, as he also confirmed that developers are already working on projects for it: "We wanted to provide this early update to our fans, as the development community has started to work on creating new worlds for you to explore in virtual reality," he added.

 PSVR 2 technology